arerickson28/happiness_during_corona/README.md

 *	Current State Infection and mortality of COVID-19—Published by Johns Hopkins University https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest

+---
+## In This Repository
+* CovidAPI.ipynb -- Jupyter Notebook for the purpose of gathering data
+	* Defines URLS for API calls
+	* Executes API calls
+	* Builds dataframe
+	* Exports dataframe to CSV file

+* functions.py -- Python file holding useful functions for data analysis
+	* regressionLine - to draw regression lines on the scatter plots
+	* scatterDraw - to draw scatter plots from various data
+	* stateGrouper - to bin a varibale field, variable dataframe and number of bins
+	* boxDraw - to draw the box plots of various data

+* FullDataset.ipynb -- Jupyter Notebook for the purpose of combining data from API calls with the state happiness rankings dataset (stateHappinessData.csv)
+	* Merges state abbreviations (state_abbreviations.csv) with API data to enable secondary merge
+	* Merge state happiness rankings dataset
+	* Rename columns and drop columns
+	* Export dataframe (MasterData200725.csv)
+	* Add additional columns to dataframe to ensure happiness increases along x-axis
+	* Export dataframe (MasterData200730.csv)

+---
 ## Rough Breakdown of Tasks:

 * Build Dataframe (extract, transform/clean, load)